cdddg/py-clean-arch/README.md

 #### Diverse Databases with Docker-Compose

-For other databases, Docker-Compose can be used:
+For utilizing other databases, Docker Compose can be employed:

 ```sh
 $ docker compose down --remove-orphans -v